codebar/tutorials/version-control/introduction/tutorial.md

 Have a look [at this Google document](https://docs.google.com/document/d/10kHJKXHLa-V8G6vVQoDiS6cTPvJoXnj_-SDvfQdziFk/edit?usp=sharing).

-- Select to see the revision history
+- Select to see the revision history (you must be logged in with your Google account to do that!)

 ![](images/see_revision_history.png)